-Properly reinstall and tighten expansion tank cap, then reinstall the LH access cover in the reverse of removal procedure.
+Properly reinstall and tighten expansion tank cap, then reinstall the LH access cover in the reverse of removal procedure and lock the knob by turning it 1/4 turn counterclockwise.

 NOTE: A cooling system that frequently requires coolant is an indication of leaks or engine problems.
 See an authorized Sea-Doo dealer.